"You warm-bloods aren't from around here."

 Samus raised an eyebrow.
 "Why not?"

 "The Vassal there—known as the Maverick—enclosed the entire region in a high-tech barrier called the Skull Dome.
-Not only is it impenetrable to physical assaults, but it's been strengthened by the Kingdom Hearts in such a way that you can't even get past it with the Chaos Emeralds like most of us did to come here, or like the Twelve can do to reach other regions."
+Not only is it impenetrable to physical assaults, but it's been strengthened by the Kingdom Hearts in such a way that you can't even get past it with the Chaos Emeralds like most of us did to come here.
+Not even the Twelve, with their special access to other regions, will be able to cross over."

 "Well, that's a problem," DK said.
 "So…Dragon Realm, then?"